adonisjs/v6-docs/content/docs/http/assets_bundling.md

 ```

 ## Processing additional assets with Vite
-Vite never processes static assets not imported by the frontend code.
+Vite ignores static assets not imported by the frontend code.
 It could be static images, fonts, or SVG icons only referenced inside the Edge templates.

 Therefore, you will have to notify Vite about the existence of these assets using its [Glob imports](https://vitejs.dev/guide/features.html#glob-import) API.